remult/remult/docs/tutorials/react/README.md

 ```

 ### Adding Remult and Server Stuff
-In this tutorial we'll be using the workspace folder created by `React` as the root folder for our server project as well.
+In this tutorial, we'll be using the root folder created by `React` as the root folder for our server project as well.
 ```sh
 cd remult-react-todo
 ```

 #### Installing required packages
-We need [axios](https://axios-http.com/) to serve as an HTTP client, `Express` to serve our app's API and, of course, `Remult`.
+We need [axios](https://axios-http.com/) to serve as an HTTP client, `Express` to serve our app's API, and, of course, `Remult`.
 ```sh
 npm i axios express remult
 npm i --save-dev @types/express
 ```
 #### The API server project
-The starter API server TypeScript project contains a single module which initializes `Express`, loads the Remult middleware `remultExpress`, and begins listening for API requests.
+The starter API server TypeScript project contains a single module that initializes `Express`, loads the Remult middleware `remultExpress`, and begins listening for API requests.

-In our development environment we'll use [ts-node-dev](https://www.npmjs.com/package/ts-node-dev) to run the API server.
+In our development environment, we'll use [ts-node-dev](https://www.npmjs.com/package/ts-node-dev) to run the API server.

 1. Install `ts-node-dev`
    ```sh